leanix/leanix-sdk-java/README.md

     .build();
 ```

-You can then use a API class to execute functions.
+You can then use an API class to execute functions.
 For each Fact Sheet in LeanIX there is one API class, e.g. for the Fact Sheet "Application" the API class is called `ServicesApi`.
 To print the names of all applications which match the full-text search of "design", you could do the following:

 ```java
 ServicesApi servicesApi = new ServicesApi(apiClient);